radzhome/vagrant-ansible-devbox/README.md

 10) Browse a project.
 You may start django server using: `manage.py runserver 0.0.0.0:8000` and access it at `localhost:9000` on your host machine.
 You can also use `192.168.222.220:8000` or whatever it is that you configured private networking with.
 Optionally, run `gunicorn wsgi:application` to start your app.

-# setup on windows / other
+# setup on windows

-Note: Does not work with symlinks, will figure out a way to host files on vm instead for windows users.

-This setup should work on any os becuase instead of installing ansible on your host os, we install it on the guest instead and let it provision itself.
-Instead of trying to install ansible in windows, you can do it this way.
+CONCERNS:

+ * home directory not same as unix system, how to solve this for ssh keys and projects?

+ * how will NFS work, windows fs is case insenstive and does not support symbolic links of projects

 1) Install and provision your VM with ubuntu 14.04 either using Vagrant or manually.

-See Steps 1 & 2 from linux/ mac install.
+     See Steps 1) & 2) from linux/ mac install.
+     Also follow step 4) from the linux/ mac install.

-Essentially you just need to comment out the following in the Vagrantfile to provision Ubuntu using Vagrant:
+You need to comment out /remove the following in the Vagrantfile to provision Ubuntu using Vagrant:

     config.vm.provision :ansible do |ansible|
       ansible.playbook = "playbook.yml"